-1. In the System view, select the PDDEG-S. Click Advanced.
+1. In the System view, select the PDDEG-S.

+Click Advanced.

 2. On the Device Properties tab, check the settings:

 - a.
 In the section Ethernet Applications:

 - Authentication required for: CGI Only

 - Batch Reporting: Enabled

 - b.
 In the section Scheduler:

 - Reserved event schedule records: 100

 - All Reserved [...] schedule name (bytes): 32

-- Reserved special event records: 30

-- Reserved special event name (bytes): 32

-- Reserved public holiday records: 30
+- Reserved special event and public holiday records: 30

-- Reserved public holiday name (bytes): 32

 3. On the Ports tab, in the section IPv6, set the following:

 - Send on default multicast service: Disabled

 - UDP default multicast port: Disabled

 - UDP default unicast port: Disabled

 4. On the Routing tab, clear the Route RS485 and Default Multicast Service checkbox.

 5. Make sure the leave the default settings of the Web Socket Port and Routing.

 6. On the Users tab, in the section User properties, leave the defaults for the admin user as is.

-The screenshot shows the Signify Partner Portal's 'Technical documents' section.
-The left sidebar includes a search bar and filters for 'Product bundle', 'Document type', and 'Document size'.
-The main content area shows a breadcrumb path: 'Interact Retail' > 'Interact Retail' > 'Commissioning'.
-Below this, a list of files is displayed, with the third file circled in red and labeled with the number '3'.
+The screenshot shows the Signify Partner Portal interface.
+The top navigation bar includes 'Dashboard' and 'Technical documents'.
+The left sidebar has a 'Search' section with a search bar and filters for 'Product bundle', 'Document type', and 'Document size'.
+The main content area shows a breadcrumb path: 'Interact Retail ... > Interact Retail ... > Commissioning > SystemBuilder Files'.
+Below this is a table with three rows of files.
+The third row, which is highlighted with a red circle containing the number '3', is 'Interact Retail Multisite\Manual 2-Hour Override&Alarm-BMS Integration\v1\03.evt' with a file size of 28/06/2021.
+The table also includes columns for 'Sort by' and file icons.

-File Size Last Modified IAR multisite template.zip 28/06/2021 Interact Retail Multisite_Manual 2-Hour Override&Alarm-BMS Integration_v1_03.evt 28/06/2021 Manual_Override_IAR_Multisite_v1_02.evt 28/06/2021